 How to Include the Cursor in Windows 10 Screenshots

-This article covered how you can capture screenshots with Windows 10’s Snipping Tool and other options.
-However, neither the default PrtSc or Snipping Tool in Windows 10 include the cursor in the snapshot.
-How then can we take a Windows 10 snapshot with the cursor included?
-You can do that with the Gadwin PrintScreen utility.
+Taking screenshots of your Windows 10 desktop can be very handy if you’re putting together presentations or writing how-to articles for a popular website.
+This TechJunkie article covered how you can capture screenshots with Windows 10’s Snipping Tool as well as providing other options.
+However, neither the default print screen method or the Snipping Tool in Windows 10 include the cursor in the snapshot.
+How can we take a Windows 10 snapshot and have the cursor included?
+That’s something that you can easily accomplish using the Gadwin PrintScreen utility.

 First, add Gadwin PrintScreen to Windows 10 from here.
 Click Gadwin PrintScreen there to save the freeware version’s Zip folder.
-Then click the software’s setup wizard in the Zip to install it, and open the utility’s window shown in the snapshot below.
+(It has a license period of 40 days, after which you’ll need to buy it, or reinstall.)
+Click the software’s setup wizard in the zip file to install it, and open the utility’s window as shown in the snapshot below.
 That’s actually a menu that docks to the side of the desktop.

 Now you can get snapping with Gadwin PrintScreen.
-Press the PrtSc key to capture a snapshot of your desktop.
+Press the PrtScn key to capture a snapshot of your desktop.
 That will open the window in the shot below.

 The window includes the desktop screenshot you just captured.
 You will no doubt spot that your snapshot also includes the mouse cursor in it!
-So now you can save this snapshot to Clipboard by pressing the Apply button at the top left of the window.
+So now you can save this snapshot to your clipboard by pressing the Apply button at the top left of the window.